Montenegrin Men's Handball First League: Period 2006–2015

 First title holder in independent Montenegro was RK Lovćen, who won the trophy on season 2006–07.
 Their biggest opponent at the time was RK Berane, who won the champions' battle during the next season.

 Next two years saw the domination of RK Budućnost from Podgorica, who won two consecutive titles.
 Big incidents occurred at the games during both seasons.
 Match RK Budućnost – RK Lovćen, which decided about national champion, played on 17 May 2009, was the most attended game in the history of Montenegrin First League (4,000 spectators).
 Budućnost won 28:26 (18:14) and held the first title in the club history.
 Match ended with incidents in Sports center 'Morača', with the clash of supporters, but the players Goran Đukanović (Budućnost) and Igor Marković (Lovćen) too.
 Big crowd disturbances previously happened at the game RK Berane – RK Lovćen.

 RK Budućnost was dissolved during the summer 2010.
 During the season 2010–11, RK Brskovo (at that time under the name RK Mojkovac) gained their first-ever trophy, after title race with RK Lovćen.

 From 2011 to 2015, RK Lovćen won four consecutive titles.
 At that time, team from Cetinje played three seasons in SEHA League, while RK Sutjeska participated once.

 Period 2016–

 With poor performances of RK Lovćen and following earlier relegations of many notable teams as RK Berane or RK Sutjeska, title holder on season 2015–16 was RK Budvanska rivijera.
 Next season, the trophy won RK Partizan from Tivat.

 New time of RK Lovćen domination started in 2017.
 Team from Cetinje won two consecutive trophies in seasons 2017–18 and 2018–19.

 Season 2019–20 was interrupted after 12 weeks, due to coronavirus pandemic.
 During the April, Montenegrin national handball federation decided to erase all the results in every single competition.
 But, after the consultations with the First League members in May, federation changed the decision, so the table after 13 weeks became a final score of the season.
 With that decision, RK Lovćen won the title, while RK Komovi became a runner-up.

 Champions

-From the inaugural season (2006–07), five different clubs won the champion title in Montenegrin First League.
+Since the inaugural season (2006–07), five clubs have been champion.